givani30/BellmanFilterDFSV/memory-bank/productContext.md

 ## Project Goal

-*   Implement and evaluate the Bellman filter for Dynamic Factor Stochastic Volatility (DFSV) models, comparing its performance against standard Particle Filters.
+*   Implement and evaluate the Bellman filter (Lange, 2024) for the specific Dynamic Factor Stochastic Volatility (DFSV) model with VAR(1) factor/volatility dynamics outlined in the thesis proposal (Boekestijn, 2025).
+*   Compare the Bellman filter's performance (accuracy, speed, stability) against a standard Particle Filter implementation.
-*   Estimate model hyperparameters by maximizing the filter-implied pseudo log-likelihood.
+*   Estimate model hyperparameters (Λ, Φ_f, Φ_h, μ, Q_h) by maximizing the filter-implied pseudo log-likelihood derived from the Bellman filter.

 ## Key Features

-*   Implementation of the DFSV model.
+*   Implementation of the DFSV model with VAR(1) factor and log-volatility dynamics.
-*   Implementation of the Bellman filter (Lange, 2024).
+*   Implementation of the Bellman filter based on Lange (2024).
-*   Implementation of a Particle Filter (Bootstrap/SISR).
+*   Implementation of a Particle Filter (Bootstrap/SISR) for benchmarking.
-*   Simulation capabilities for model testing.
+*   Simulation capabilities for model testing and evaluation.
-*   Hyperparameter estimation framework.
+*   Hyperparameter estimation framework using the Bellman filter's pseudo log-likelihood.

 ## Overall Architecture